 My body is mine”

 There are various tools you can use to cultivate a positive body image.
 One of the most accessible tools is music.
 By consciously selecting empowering songs, you can begin to feel the effects on how you view yourself.
-Also, many artists in this article are dedicated to promoting inspiring and positive messages through their platforms.
+Also, many artists in this article are dedicated to working to promote body positivity and inspiring through their platforms.
 You can always explore their work and discography.

 Cascio, C. N., O’Donnell, M. B., Tinney, F. J., Lieberman, M. D., Taylor, S. E., Strecher, V. J., & Falk, E. B. (2016).
 Self-affirmation activates brain systems associated with self-related processing and reward and is reinforced by future orientation.
 Social cognitive and affective neuroscience, 11(4), 621-629.